onestep2org/snooss-hub/docs/README.md

 Please avoid the usage of mutated vowels (in german "Umlaute") in file/folder names.

-## integrated open source projects specfic documentation
+## integrated open source project specfic documentation
 If you want to document/share stuff related to a specific open source project (integrated with snooss) please do this project specific.

 Example: